All

 Third party contributions may be included under different licenses as long as:

-• the Notices File for the project contains licensing details for each 3rd party component.
+the Notices File for the project contains licensing details for each 3

 In addition to the posting of open source Projects, as described above, the Board may approve the posting of binary files under proprietary licenses where the presence of these files furthers the goals of OpenNTF.
 Examples of such files include (without limitation):